Origins and Development

 K. Williams '17

 That future achieved, using the visual and social media tools increasingly available in the 21st century, Skidmore faculty and students have worked independently on campus and with community groups to tell stories that matter.
-They have dug up or documented the past and grappled with pressing political, economic and social issues, reaching beyond the classroom to share their findings in exhibits, op-eds, films, blogs and other documentary media.
+They have dug up or documented the past and grappled with pressing political, economic, and social issues, reaching beyond the classroom to share their findings in exhibits, op-eds, films, blogs, and other documentary media.
 Students in public history researched local sacred spaces for the Saratoga Springs Preservation Foundation, while Latin American Studies students produced a film about voluntourism during an alternate spring break in Guatemala.
-Alum Jocelyn Arem (Music, SDM, '04) spearheaded the Caffe Lena History Project, Chris Weigl (English, '11) turned his passion for photography towards documenting Cambodia and Thailand, and Liz Roman Gallese (English, '69) produced the film Women of '69, a documentary film inspired by alumnae photos.
+Alum Jocelyn Arem (Music, SDM, '04) spearheaded the Caffe Lena History Project, Chris Weigl (English, '11) turned his passion for photography toward documenting Cambodia and Thailand, and Liz Roman Gallese (English, '69) produced the film Women of '69, a documentary film inspired by alumnae photos.

-In the context of a national debate about the impact of liberal arts values and models in 21st century society, Moore family members Jim and Sue Towne stepped in to encourage the College community to strengthen these initiatives, to pool disparate resources and energies and to make documentary skills and methods more broadly available across the curriculum and to community members.
+In the context of a national debate about the impact of liberal arts values and models in 21st century society, Moore family members Jim and Sue Towne stepped in to encourage the College community to strengthen these initiatives, to pool disparate resources and energies. and to make documentary skills and methods more broadly available across the curriculum and to community members.